Années folles

 The Années folles ([ane fɔl], "crazy years" in French) was the decade of the 1920s in France.
-It was coined to describe the rich social, artistic, and cultural collaborations of the period.
+It was coined to describe the social, artistic, and cultural collaborations of the period.
 The same period is also referred to as the Roaring Twenties or the Jazz Age in the United States.
-In Germany, it is sometimes referred to as the Golden Twenties because of the economic boom that followed World War I.
+In Germany, it is sometimes referred to as the Golden Twenties because of the economic boom that followed the hyperinflation in 1923 until the Wall Street crash of 1929.

 Precursors

-The Utopian positivism of the 19th century and its progressive creed led to unbridled individualism in France.
-Art nouveau extravagance began to evolve into Art Deco geometry after the First World War.
+The utopian positivism of the 19th century and its progressive creed led to unbridled individualism in France.
+Art Nouveau extravagance began to evolve into Art Deco geometry after the First World War.

 André Gide, who founded the Nouvelle Revue Française literary review in 1908, influenced Jean-Paul Sartre and Albert Camus.
 Tristan Tzara's 1918 Dada manifesto and the resulting Dada movement were very much a product of the interbellum: "Dadaists both embraced and critiqued modernity, imbuing their works with references to the technologies, newspapers, films, and advertisements that increasingly defined contemporary life".
 All these served as the precursors for the Années folles.